TechLabs-Ruhr/solar-score/README.md

 The data entered here can be used as login for the website.

+Sometimes the requested address can be the problem.
+Then the weather data contains NaN-Values.
+The address must have a format like: `Auf der Reihe 2, 45884 Gelsenkirchen,Germany`

 ## Examples / Functions
 Our project includes the following features:
 - SignUp - Create your own user profile.
 Enter your name, mailadress, location, the power of your solar plant, a username and a secure password (at least 8 characters including a special character)